 According to the World Health Organization, noise levels above 70 dB (A) are dangerous to the environment.

 How does long-term exposure affect us and the environment?
 The article covers the causes of noise pollution and the many environmental impacts of noise pollution.
 We also explore the adverse health effects of noise pollution on humans and wildlife.

 Sadly, state and local governments don't pay enough attention to noise pollution because it isn't as visible as air pollution.
-However, noise pollution is a form of air pollution.
+However, outdoor and indoor noise pollution is a form of air pollution.
 The only time many of us can enjoy quiet in the atmosphere is during the nighttime, and even then, in urban settings, sirens, traffic noise, and other sounds regularly permeate the night.

-In the European Union, about 20% of people that live in the member states experience unhealthy noise volumes.
+In the European Union, about 20% of people who live in the member states experience unhealthy noise volumes.
 Noise pollution affects the standard of living of people's lives, leading to an increase in stress hormones.

 Transportation noise sources refer to noise caused by the movement of vehicles.
 Transportation noise includes aircraft noise, railway noise, and road noise.

 Road traffic is always loud because cars and trucks move from one destination to another.
 The factors affecting traffic noise are the type of road vehicles, friction between the tires and the road surface, and the driver's behavior and style.

 Railway transportation produces noise but less noise than road transportation.
 The noise from trains comes from the engines, warning signals, wagons, and vehicles moving on rail tracks.
 Aircraft noise arises from various aircraft engines and noise caused by the airplane's structure.

 Industrial noise, or occupational noise, is a by-product of industrial activities.
 People who work in steelwork industries or manufacturing facilities surrounded by machinery are always around industrial noise.
 The sources of occupational noise include machinery, construction, and vehicles.